shirou/surf/README.md

+This is forked version by haruyama.
+Original: https://github.com/headzoo/surf

 Surf
 ====

 Surf is a Go (golang) library that implements a virtual browser that you can control pragmatically.
 Just like a real browser you can open pages, follow links, bookmark pages, submit forms, and many other things.
 Surf is modeled after Andy Lester's Perl module [WWW::Mechanize](http://search.cpan.org/~ether/WWW-Mechanize-1.73/lib/WWW/Mechanize.pm).

 [Complete API documentation is available from the GoDoc website.](http://godoc.org/github.com/headzoo/surf)